Mandatory Price Reporting

 The Livestock Mandatory Reporting Act (LMRA) of 1999 established a program of information on the marketing of cattle, swine, lambs and products from those animals.
 Twice daily mandatory price reports published by the U.S. Department of Agriculture include information on pricing, contracting for purchase, supply-and-demand conditions for livestock, livestock production and livestock products.
 Today, less than 3 percent of all hogs are sold at terminal markets.
 Furthermore, the number of hogs sold under some sort of market contract continues to increase.
-These changes have prompted modifications to Mandatory Price Reporting (MPR) over time.
+Changes in the marketing of animals have prompted modifications to Mandatory Price Reporting (MPR) over time.
 The current LMRA is set to expire Sept.
 30, 2020.

 - Mandatory Price Reporting offers market information on pricing, contracting for purchase and supply-and-demand conditions for hogs, all of which enhance